Market Segmentation Trees

-\paragraph{Results.} We first evaluate the CMT and MNLKM algorithms on 10 different datasets generated under the context-free MNL ground truth model in order to assess whether these approaches overfit on the contextual variables when they have no underlying relationship with the choice outcomes.
-The prediction errors incurred by the algorithms on the test sets are visualized in Figure \ref{fig:simboxmnl}.
-As might be expected, we observe that the performance of the CMT and MNLKM algorithms are equal when trained using a single market segment.
-Indeed, both a CMT of depth 0 and an MNLKM with $K = 1$ equivalently represent a single context-free MNL model.
-Since the ground truth for these datasets is also a context-free MNL model, there is no model misspecifcation under both approaches.
+\paragraph{Results.} We first evaluate the CMT and MNL-KM algorithms on 10 different datasets generated under the context-free MNL ground truth model in order to assess whether these approaches overfit on the contextual variables when they have no underlying relationship with the choice outcomes.
+As might be expected, we observe that the performance of the CMT and MNL-KM algorithms are equal when trained using a single market segment.
+Indeed, both a CMT of depth 0 and an MNL-KM with $K = 1$ equivalently represent a single context-free MNL model.
+Since the ground truth for these datasets is also a context-free MNL model, there is no model misspecification under either approach.
 Hence, the two algorithms achieve high levels of accuracy with average MAEs of less than 0.0025.

-When the CMT and MNLKM algorithms are trained on these datasets using a larger number of market segments, they run the risk of overfitting since there is no underlying relationship between contexts and choices specified by the context-free ground truth model.
-Overfitting could potentially lead to poor out-of-sample predictive performance as well as impair the overall interpretability of the models.
-However, we observe that the CMT and MNLKM algorithms achieve consistent test-set performance when permitted to utilize larger numbers of market segments.
-This signifies that the methodology used to prevent overfitting is working properly -- the CMT pruning algorithm always prunes the tree to depth 0 across the 10 datasets, and the MNLKM algorithm always selects $K = 1$ through its tuning procedure.
+We also observe that the CMT and MNL-KM algorithms achieve consistent test-set performance when permitted to utilize larger numbers of market segments.
+This signifies that the methodology used to prevent overfitting is working properly -- the CMT pruning algorithm always prunes the tree to depth 0 across the 10 datasets, and the MNL-KM algorithm always selects $K = 1$ through its tuning procedure.